martinclausen2/RGBW-Lampe/README.md

 The terminal is exposed via port 22.

 ## Known Limitations
+- The WLAN module may lose its connection when allowing Protected Management Frames (PMF) by the WLAN access point.
+  - For Fritz!Box the option is found under WLAN -> Security -> Additional Security Settings
+	 - German: Leave the option "Unterstützung für geschützte Anmeldungen von WLAN-Geräten (PMF) aktivieren" **unchecked**
 - The WLAN module has fixed settings.
 Recompilation and flashing of the ESP8266 is needed to change them.
   - MQTT (device?.h)
   - WLAN (credentials.h)
   - NTP server (device?.h)
 - The WLAN module exposes the ports of terminal (22) and MQTT without any protection.
 - Commands received via MQTT and updates from the NTP server are injected into the terminal communication.
-Commands from the terminal might be interruped by MQTT or time updates.
+Commands from the terminal might be interrupted by MQTT or time updates.
 - OTA updates of the STM32 are not implemented yet.
+- During power on, the LED driver operate at full current for a fraction of a second.

 # User Manual